-All aspiring candidates must also listen to speeches given by the Governor in the last couple of years on major economic decisions.
-You should also have a knack of RBI reports (Quarterly, Half Yearly and Annual)
+All aspiring candidates must also listen to the governor’s speeches in the last couple of years on major economic decisions.
+You should also have a knack for RBI reports (Quarterly, Half Yearly, and Annual)

 RBI Grade B preparation is not about the number of hours you put in, it’s more about how strong your fundamentals are.
 You can also clear the exam if you spare two hours every day meticulously.
 Sometimes, even five hours won’t be enough if you’re not concentrating.